vdigregorio/fewd90week3/README.md

 ![Screenshot](screenshot.png)

-## Mark-Up and Style a Landing Page
+## Mark-Up and Style a Multi-column Page

 Your job is to build out the Busy Hands landing page using the information below.